DefinetlyNotAI/Repo_Template/CONTRIBUTING.md

-# Contributing to Logicytics
+# Contributing to CHANGE-ME

-Looking to contribute something to Logicytics? **Here's how you can help.**
+Looking to contribute something to CHANGE-ME? **Here's how you can help.**

 Please take a moment to review this document to make the contribution process easy and effective for everyone involved.